diva-D/diva-D.github.io/_pages/about.md

 I am currently a student of the [Bloc.io](http://bloc.io) Full Stack Web Developer bootcamp.
 I am a mostly self-taught coder who is looking to move into this industry full time.

-To learn more about me, click on the social media links on the under my bio.
+To learn more about me, click on the social media links by my bio.

 {% include contact-form.html %}